 You Don’t Need Multiple Profiles

-Because of the way that Shipping Profiles are configured, there is no workaround for Intuitive Shipping and no way to avoid the risk of calculation errors except to remove your additional Profiles.
+Because of the way that Profiles are configured, there is no workaround for Intuitive Shipping and no way to avoid the risk of calculation errors except to remove your additional custom profiles.

 That’s okay!
 Shipping Profiles were introduced to give Shopify merchants more flexibility and more customization with shipping rates.
 Thankfully, Intuitive Shipping is so powerful and robust that you can do everything Profiles was intended to do with Scenarios – and much more!